raksa-the-wildcats/Digital-Accessibility-Learning-Assistant/README.md

-# Web Accessibility Q&A Chatbot
+# Digital Accessibility Learning Assistant

-A chatbot that answers web accessibility questions using your PDF knowledge base, built with OpenAI, LangChain, ChromaDB, and Streamlit.
+An AI-powered learning assistant designed for education students to learn about digital accessibility and inclusive design.
+Built with OpenAI GPT-4o, ChromaDB, and Streamlit.

 ## Features